jay2503/ez-mysql/README.md

 selectQuery.execute("table", [], true); // If third argument will be true than last condition will remains and used for further process, like for count.
 //Qeury: SELECT name, id, data FROM table  WHERE (id = 1 OR id = 50)  OR  name = 'serchContent'

-selectQuery.count(); // argument will string any filed name, defaul will id selectQuery.execute("table");
+selectQuery.count(); // argument can be any field name, default is id selectQuery.execute("table");
 //Qeury: SELECT COUNT(table.id) as count  FROM table  WHERE (id = 1 OR id = 50) OR  name = 'serchContent'